INTRODUCTION OF TUITION FEES FOR DEPENDENTS OF 457 VISA HOLDERS

 Will anything else change about the enrolment of my children?

-No. The Government will progress Legislative change to ensure that these students will retain all other entitlements including enrolment at your local school, and access to education support and English as an additional language/dialect (EAL/D) support.
+No. The Government will progress Legislative change to ensure that these students will continue to be allowed to enrol at their local schools and have access to education support and English as an additional language/dialect (EAL/D) support.

 When do I have to start paying?